 The attachments to this Request for Proposals are made a part of this Request for Proposals as if copied herein in words and figures.

-By signing below, the Company Representative certifies that he/she has authority to bind the company, and further acknowledges on behalf of the company:

-That he/she has thoroughly read and understands this Request for Proposals, RFP #3140002492, all Amendments and the attachments herein;

-That the company meets all requirements and acknowledges all certifications contained in this Request for Proposals, RFP #3140002492, all Amendments and the attachments herein;

-That the company agrees to all provisions of this Request for Proposals, RFP #3140002492, all Amendments and the attachments herein;

-That the company has, or will secure, at its own expense, applicable personnel who shall be qualified to perform the duties required to be performed under this Request for Proposals.

-Printed Name: __________________________________________________________

-Signature/Date: _________________________________________________________

 ATTACHMENT A

 Certifications and Assurances

-I/We make the following certifications and assurances as a required element of the offer to which it is attached, of the understanding that the truthfulness of the facts affirmed here and the continued compliance with these requirements are conditions precedent to the award or continuation of the related contract(s):
+By signing below, the Company Representative certifies that he/she has authority to bind the company, and further acknowledges on behalf of the company that I/We make the following certifications and assurances as a required element of the offer to which it is attached, of the understanding that the truthfulness of the facts affirmed here and the continued compliance with these requirements are conditions precedent to the award or continuation of the related contract(s):

+That he/she has thoroughly read and understands the RFP and Attachments thereto;

+That the company meets all requirements and acknowledges all certifications contained in the RFP and Attachments thereto;

+That the company agrees to all provisions of the RFP and Attachments thereto including, but not limited to, the Required and Optional Clauses to be included in any contract resulting from this RFP;

+That the company will perform the services required at the prices quoted above; and,

+That, to the best of its knowledge and belief, the cost or pricing data submitted is accurate, complete, and current as of the submission date.

+The Contractor represents that its workers are licensed, certified and possess the requisite credentials to perform armed and unarmed security guard services.

 REPRESENTATION REGARDING CONTINGENT FEES

 Vendor represents that it has/has not retained a person to solicit or secure a state contract upon an agreement or understanding for a commission, percentage, brokerage, or contingent fee, except as disclosed in Vendor’s proposal.